 How Do I Release Equity From My House?

-There are three main ways in which people release equity from their property, home reversion plans, lifetime mortgages or if you can, re-mortgaging.
+There are three main ways in which people release equity from their property, home reversion plans, lifetime house repayments or if you can, re-mortgaging.
 Here’s a breakdown of each of these methods:

 - Home Reversion Plans – You typically need to be above the age of 65 to take advantage of this one.
 It’s when a provider of this service will buy a portion of your home, which as you would expect is for significantly below market value.
 This will remain completely free until you sell the property or die, at which point the company will take their portion of the sale.

-- Lifetime Mortgages - A lifetime mortgage is a mortgage of sorts, with a difference.
+- Lifetime house repayments - A lifetime house repayments is a house repayments of sorts, with a difference.
 You borrow a percent of your homes value but you don’t make any repayments but the interest on the amount you borrow keeps growing and overtime can add up to be a substantial amount.
 The amount is repaid either when you die or go into long term care.

-- Re-mortgaging – This option is only available in limited circumstances, and you will have to speak to your lender, but you could potentially re-mortgage if you are able to extend the term of the mortgage or increase your monthly payment.
+- Re-mortgaging – This option is only available in limited circumstances, and you will have to speak to your lender, but you could potentially re-house repayments if you are able to extend the term of the house repayments or increase your monthly payment.
 This is only available in certain circumstances but could often be the best option, we’ve written about re-mortgaging and whether it is a good idea here.

 If you want to release equity then you may be wondering just how much you money you can get out of your property.
 Well, if you are eligble to take advantage of an equity release scheme, it depends on a few things and different providers may offer you slightly different amounts but it usually varies between 20% - 55% of your properties value.